What is a final salary pension transfer?

 If you agree to a final salary pension transfer then you take on board the risk that what happens with the above and any other factors do not match the assumptions made.
 However, that can work against you because the cost of securing an income is higher than expected or the fund performs poorly.
 This means you aren’t able to match the benefits the final salary scheme would have provided.

 This could benefit you as the cost of securing an income is lower than assumed and/or the value of the fund are higher than expected.

 If you are or have the option to be, an active member of a final salary pension scheme it will only be in exceptional circumstances (or if you have lifetime allowance protection) that you should consider leaving (or not joining) the scheme.

 Factors that may determine whether or not you receive a positive transfer recommendation include:

 - Cash equivalent transfer value

 - Investment experience

 - Health and life expectancy

 To find out more about transferring your final salary pension contact one of our expert team of advisers.
 They will provide you with advice and recommendations in an easy to understand format based on your own personal plans, the options available and your unique needs and circumstances.

-We will communicate with you by post, email, text and telephone as well as face to face, at your convenience.
-And your own adviser will be available, on the phone, to answer any questions and address any queries, once you have had time to read your recommendation report.
+We will communicate with you by post, email, text, telephone and face to face.
+Your adviser will be available, on the phone, to answer any questions and address any queries, once you have had time to read your recommendation report.